smartcatdev/Acid-WordPress-Customizer-Framework/readme.md

 with very little effort.
 This framework takes all the stress away from managing theme options, and allows you to focus more on developing your theme, rather than spending endless hours creating and managing your theme options.

-Acid includes all the default WordPress Customizer API options, and over time, we will be adding more custom options that fully adhere to the WordPress.org theme check requirements.
+Acid includes all the default WordPress Customizer API options, and over time, I will be adding more custom options that fully adhere to the WordPress.org theme check requirements.

+You can use this framework if you're building themes for WordPress.org, Themeforest, MoJo Themes, or for your clients.
+The license allows you to use in personal or commercial themes.

 ## Installation ##
 To use Acid, simply bundle it in your theme.
 This framework is GPL-compatible, allowing you to include it in your theme whether you're creating fee themes on